 The pre-qualification maneuver consists of starting the vehicle 9.8 ft (3m) behind the Gate.
 It must be a fully autonomous run, and everything attached to the vehicle must submerge with the vehicle (nothing floating on the surface).
-The vehicle must, autonomously, pass through the Gate, circle around the Marker and pass back through the Gate.
+The vehicle must, autonomously submerge, pass through the Gate, circle around the Marker and pass back through the Gate.
+The maneuver is successful if this is all accomplished without breaching the surface.